Wet Dream (Wet Leg song)

 "Wet Dream" is a song by English indie rock duo Wet Leg.
 It was written by singer-guitarists Rhian Teasdale and Hester Chambers, along with guitarist Joshua Mobaraki, and produced by Dan Carey.
 It was released through Domino on 28 September 2021 as the second single from their debut album Wet Leg.

 Background and composition

 "Wet Dream" was described as a "2 and half minute slice of exuberance".
 Rhian Teasdale explained that the breakup song was written after she kept receiving texts from an ex telling her how he dreamt about her.

 It is a punk-leaning song featuring hollered vocals, squally riffs and "tongue-in-cheek" lyrics.
 Comparing it to the band's debut single "Chaise Longue", Tyler Golsen of Far Out found "Wet Dream" to be "far more melodic and indie rock-based" than its predecessor, and described the lyrical content of the two songs as "bizarre".
 He noted that "Wet Dream" contains plenty of sexual references, including its title.
+The lyrics reference the film Buffalo '66 by Vincent Gallo.